wavefrontHQ/docs/pages/doc/alerts.md

 * For simple targets (email addresses and PagerDuty keys added directly in the alert's **Target List**), notifications are sent whenever the alert is firing, updated, resolved, snoozed or in a maintenance window.
 * For [custom alert targets](webhooks_alert_notification.html), notifications are sent in response to the particular triggering events that were specified for the target.

+### Sample Alert Notification

-For example, if you have specified your email address as the alert target, you receive an email like the following whenever the alert fires:
+If you have specified your email address as the alert target, you receive an email like the following whenever the alert fires:

 ![alert_email](images/alert_email.png)

-When you click the **VIEW ALERT** button in the notification, you see the interactive chart for the query condition, along with queries for alert events and metrics:
+When you click the **View Alert** button in the notification, you see the interactive chart for the query condition, along with queries for alert events and metrics:

 {% include shared/alert_details.html %}